Registered Nurse Visa Sponsorship Jobs in Idaho

 Get Access To All Jobs

-At St. Luke’s, our patients come from all walks of life and so do we!
-We strive to foster an environment that embraces our employees' unique strengths, experiences, and perspectives which drives our exceptional, patient-centered care.
+At St. Luke’s, our dedicated team of Registered Nurses are critical in providing exceptional, patient-centered care.
+We strive to foster an environment that embraces our employees' unique strengths, experiences and perspectives which ultimately drives our exceptional, patient-centered care.
+We are currently hiring for a Part-Time (0.5 FTE) Registered Nurse with Wood River Dermatology Clinic!

 Qualifications

-- Licenses/Certifications: Current RN licensure from the State of Practice and Current Basic Life Support (BLS) Provider Certified through American Heart Association or American Red Cross
+- Licenses/Certifications: Current RN licensure from the State of Practice and Current Basic Life Support (BLS) Provider Certified through American Safety and Health Institute, American Heart Association, or American Red Cross.

 Registered Nurse Job Roles in Idaho